leereilly/games/README.md

 * [Monster 1](https://github.com/Nooskewl/monster) - Classic-style J-RPG, prequel to Monster RPG 2.
 * [Monster RPG 2](https://github.com/Nooskewl/monster-rpg-2) - Turn-based J-RPG in a fantasy universe.
 * [NetHack](https://github.com/NetHack/NetHack) - Single-player roguelike dungeon exploration game and one of the most popular games in its genre.
-* [Open MW](https://github.com/OpenMW/openmw) - Reimplementation of the game Morrowind.
+* [Open MW](https://github.com/OpenMW/openmw) - Reimplementation of the game The Elder Scrolls: Morrowind.
+* [Open TES Arena](https://github.com/afritz1/OpenTESArena) - Reimplementation of the game The Elder Scrolls: Arena.
 * [The Legend of Zelda: Mystery of Solarus DX](https://github.com/christopho/zsdx) - sequel to The Legend of Zelda: A Link to the Past released on the SNES, written in lua and created with the [Solarus] (https://github.com/christopho/solarus) engine
 * [Valyria Tear](https://github.com/Bertram25/ValyriaTear) - Single-player medieval-fantasy 2D J-RPG.